mmitie/Alexa-Youtube-Player/README.md

 ### Commands:
 :boom: General Commands
 ~~
-:loudspeaker: "Alexa open youtube player"
+* :sound: "Alexa open youtube player"
 	* Starts the skill, which will prompt you for the name of a song (or other audio) that you would like to hear
-:loudspeaker: "Alexa ask youtube player to play {Song Name}"
+* :sound: "Alexa ask youtube player to play {Song Name}"
 	* Loads the requested audio from YouTube and begins playback
-:loudspeaker: "Alexa ask youtube player for help"
+* :sound: "Alexa ask youtube player for help"
 	* Returns a short help message with some possible commands to use

 :boom: Commands to use during playback
-:loudspeaker: "Alexa ask youtube player Play", or "Alexa ask youtube player Resume", "Alexa ask youtube player Stop", "Alexa ask youtube player Previous", "Alexa ask youtube player Next", and "Alexa ask youtube player Start Over"
+* :sound: "Alexa ask youtube player Play", or "Alexa ask youtube player Resume", "Alexa ask youtube player Stop", "Alexa ask youtube player Previous", "Alexa ask youtube player Next", and "Alexa ask youtube player Start Over"
 	* These commands are mostly self-explanatory.
 "Previous" and "Next" will change the currently playing song to either the one playing before it , or the next song in the queue.
 There are 20 songs by default in each queue, and after the 20th song, playback will loop back to the 1st song.
 "Start Over" will replay the current song from the beginning.
-:loudspeaker: "Alexa ask youtube player to repeat"
+* :sound: "Alexa ask youtube player to repeat"
 	* Turns on Single Repeat Mode.
 This will result in the currently playing song to repeat indefinitely (until a Stop/Previous/Next/Start Over command is given, or a new song is requested to play).
-*:sound: "Alexa ask youtube player to stop repeating" of "Alexa ask youtube player to turn repeat off"
+* :sound: "Alexa ask youtube player to stop repeating" of "Alexa ask youtube player to turn repeat off"
 	* Turns off Single Repeat Mode
-:sound: *"Alexa ask youtube player what song this is" or "Alexa ask youtube player for song info"
+* :sound: *"Alexa ask youtube player what song this is" or "Alexa ask youtube player for song info"
 	* Returns the title of the YouTube video that the currently playing audio was sourced from